 During the last five years BA punctuality dropped from 81% in 2004 to 63% in 2008 (Group results), indicating serious planning and strategic weaknesses.
 The fact that BA operates diverse fleet from one of the world’s most congested airports suggests that good amount of losses may have their origins in disruptions.

-This calculation can be applied to any ‘mega’ carrier with complex organisation, hub-and-spoke type network, diverse fleet, and aged aircraft.
-It’s been already proved through practice that such systems are difficult to manage and control.
+This calculation can be applied to any ‘mega’ carrier with complex organisation, multiple hub-and-spoke networks, diverse fleet, and aged aircraft.
+It’s been proved through practice that such systems are difficult to manage and control.
 If the answer to the cost efficient and punctual operations is in business simplification, than further mergers and acquisitions won’t work towards this goal.